GuardedOperators/OpGuard/README.md

 | | **Default Value:** `false` <br> *Enabling this option is not recommended: innocent players are likely to be punished.* |
 | command | The command OpGuard should run to punish players. |
 | | **Default Value:** `ban %player% Attempting to gain op` <br> The placeholder **%player%** is replaced with the player attempting to gain op. |

+### Password Section

+This section shoult **not** be modified manually, but rather with in-game commands.
+This is where OpGuard stores information about its password; changing even a single character could render the password unusable (assuming it's set).

+Only mess with this section if you know what you're doing.

+### Verified Section

+OpGuard stores verified op users here.
+This section, like the password section, should **not** be modified manually.
+All updates to the verified section are done automatically by OpGuard.